meleu/tdd-ruby/symbols-attributes-and-errors.md

 > - [x] a deposit in a wallet immediately reflects in its balance
 > - [x] a withdraw from a wallet immediately reflects in its balance
 > - [ ] **a withdraw with an amount greater than the current balance must result in an error**
-> - [ ] withdraw when there's no funds must raise an specific error
+> - [ ] withdraw when there's no funds must raise a specific error

 ### Write the test first